 Unicef is on the ground in Yemen working round the clock to protect children.
 Since the start of the crisis, we have helped to provide more than 3.7 million people with clean water, vaccinated more than 4.6 million children against polio and reached more than four million children with life-saving food.

 With your help, we can provide long-term aid and ensure that displaced children do not miss out on an education.
 Through Unicef-supported schools and child-friendly spaces, children can continue lessons and receive psychosocial care and support to help them cope with the trauma of conflict.
-But we simply don't have enough funds to reach every child in danger.
-Your donation can help children in Yemen who need it most.
+But we simply don't have enough funds to reach every child in danger - a staggering 80% of the population urgently need humanitarian assistance.

 You can help us reach more children affected by the crisis in Yemen.
 Please donate today and help keep children safe in Yemen.